atrex66/stepper-ninja/README.md

 - **quadrature-encoder**: multiple channels 12.5MHz count rate per channel (theoretical).

+- **digital IO**: you can configure the free pins of the pico to inputs and outputs

+- **Spindle encoder index**: you can configure 1 GPIO to handle Spindle encoder index signal in the config.h (dedicated hal pin, spindle.index-enable)

+- **pwm**: you can configure 1 GPIO for the pwm signal (1900Hz(16bit resolution) to 1Mhz(7bit resolution)) and can configure active low or active high

 - **Software**:
-  - !UPDATE! the current configuration 4 step generator 2 encoder 3 output 1 pwm 4 input. but you can easily modifi to your own machine.
   - LinuxCNC HAL driver supporting multiple instances (max 4), with safety functions (timeout, data checks). (tested with raspberry-pi4)

-- **Open-Source**: code and docs under MIT License, quadrature-encoder PIO program uses BSD-3 license.
+- **Open-Source**: code and docs under MIT License.

 - **ready-to-ride**: w5100s-evb-pico and w5500 + pico version prebuilt uf2 in the binary directory.
 To install the hal driver you need to run the install.sh in the hal-driver directory